j-bowden/C/README.md

 - declares N to be composite;
 - exhibits a nontrivial factor of N;
 - states the base to which N has passed the test, and that therefore its primality is undetermined.

+The program miller_rabin applies one interation of the Miller-Rabin primality test to an input odd positive integer N, and (in the appropriate case):
+- declares N to be composite;
+- exhibits a nontrivial factor of N;
+- states the base to which N has passed the test, and that therefore its primality is undetermined.